 Published on in Health Tip of the Week

 Your child has a runny nose and a headache.
 You are worried it might be more than just a cold, but you’re not sure.
 How do you tell the difference between a cold, allergies and a chest infection?
-Should you call the doctor?
+Should you call your primary care provider?

 Juhee Lee, MD, an attending physician with the Division of Allergy and Immunology at Children’s Hospital of Philadelphia (CHOP), offers guidance to parents on: